Code-Institute-Submissions/workout-world/README.md

 * Gitpod was used to code the website.
 * Github was used to hoast the project.
 * Balsamiq was used to create the wireframes.
+* Tinyjpg was used to compress the images.
 * Photoshop was used to edit some of the images.

 ## Testing